Confused over monthly or annual savings interest? Here’s what you need to know

 Any interest above the PSA is taxed and for savers who are close to breaching the allowance, the monthly or annual interest option may better suit your circumstances.

-If interest will be paid in 2018/19 tax year and you’re already nearing the limit, it may be better to open a product which will pay the interest in the following 2019/20 tax year.
+If you choose the monthly option, interest will be paid in the 2022/23 tax year so if you’re already nearing the limit, it may be better to open a product which will pay the interest in the following 2023/24 tax year by choosing the annual option.

-Bowes says: “Some banks pay annual interest on a particular date, whereas others pay it on the anniversary of funding your account.
+Bowes adds: “Some banks pay annual interest on a particular date, whereas others pay it on the anniversary of funding your account.

-“If you opened an account today and interest is paid on the anniversary, it would be paid in the 2019/20 tax year.
-If the interest is paid monthly, then effectively it will be credited within each month until the end of the 2018/19 tax year.
+“If you open an account today and interest is paid on the anniversary, it would be paid in the 2023/24 tax year.
+If the interest is paid monthly, then effectively it will be credited within each month until the end of the 2022/23 tax year and then into the following tax year.

 “It’s important to check and be aware of when interest is paid on account, particularly if you complete a tax return.”